 Jim challenges, “What a bunch of hooey!
 There’s nothing saying that this guy was examined by a doctor and declared to be dead.
 Either this was a trick or the author is lying.”

-Jim’s proposal would stretch credulity particularly because he would have us believe that Grindal did several very unlikely things.
-Firstly, Grindal would have to make this all up, and then base an entire article he penned for the Journal of Anthropological Research on an imaginative lie (5).
+Jim’s proposal would seem unlikely given that it would have us believe Grindal did several very unlikely things.
+Firstly, Grindal would have to have made it all up, and then base an entire article he penned for the Journal of Anthropological Research on an imaginative lie (5).
 If he was ever caught to be lying, or inconsistent in any way, it would have severely damaged his scholarly reputation which, for most, is far too much of a risk.
 However, scholars have widely documented and commented on Grindal’s remarkable experience without them entertaining the idea that he lied about it (6).
-Scholars trust his testimony.
 Secondly, we would have to hold that Grindal not only lied to his wife, but also to his student, and managed to convince them that he was telling the truth when he wasn’t.
 According to his widow and his student this experience, quite naturally, had a big impact on Grindal for the rest of his life.
-Did he simply lie, write about the lie in Journal of Anthropological Research, risk his reputation, and then convince those who knew him best (such as his wife and student) that he really saw this even though he really didn’t?
-It’s hard to entertain Jim’s challenge as being plausible and I don’t think it stands under a little scrutiny.
+Did he simply lie, write about the lie in an academic journal, risk his reputation, and then convince those who knew him best that he really saw this even though he really didn’t?
+It’s hard to entertain the plausibility of such an explanation.

 1. Scholar Gary Habermas in communication with clinical psychologist Gary Collins, 21 February, 1977.